When to visit

 The White House, the FBI and the Pentagon

-Unfortunately, you will not be able to visit these major attractions during your stay in Washington: requests to tour these iconic high-security sites must be submitted months in advance!
+Unfortunately, you will not be able to visit these major attractions during your stay in Washington: requests to tour these iconic high-security sites must be submitted about 3 months in advance!

 The National Mall is a long green pedestrian avenue between the Washington Monument and the United States Capitol.
 It is home to iconic monuments, memorials and museums.
 The nearby Tidal Basin is another lovely attraction, known for its spectacular cherry blossoms in the spring.